bassjacob/validations/README.md

         ],
         "admin": [
           {
-            "expected": "too be a bool",
+            "expected": "to be a bool",
-            "received": "true",
+            "received": "false",
             "key": "admin"
           }
         ]